phpearth/docs/php/ref/oop/autoloading.md

 spl_autoload_register(function ($class) {
     // Map class name to your file system, this step is up to you how to make file path.
     $path = __DIR__ . '/src/' . $class . '.php';
-    // You should check wheter the file exists before loading
+    // You should check whether the file exists before loading
     // because it's better to make callback not to raise any errors/exceptions if (file_exists($path)) {
         require $path;